TheStaticTurtle/website_blog/content/posts/20250319_UltranetAdventuresPart1/index.md

 But remember how I mentioned earlier that I had extended the user and channel status vectors to 384 bits to match the full length 📏 ? <br>Yeah.
 Well, the parity calculation?
 Still hardcoded to pull from bit 23.

 As soon as I fixed the logic to XOR the correct final bits of the expanded vectors—bam.
 Everything lined up.
 It just worked 🔥.
 I also went ahead an added the missing validity bit in the calculation.
+The reason I got better sound when I added the channel status bits is probably due to the fact that the parity calculation was correct more often for some reason 😅.

-It would seem that in every project there is an issue where I sink countless hours 🥱 of debugging just to find out it's one of the stupidest mistakes ever 🤡.
-But hey, that's life …
+It would seem that in every project there is an issue where I sink countless hours of debugging just to find out it's one of the stupidest mistakes ever.
+But hey, that's life … 🤡

 ### It's working (encore)?